radiantlogic-v8/documentation-ido/documentation/data-sync/starter-guide.md

 The **Remediation Notification Service** supports automated remediation through third-party systems such as ITSM tools, orchestrators, or email.

-### When Applying a Modified Configuration

-The orchestrator will:
+When deploying a new configuration, the orchestrator will automatically:

-1. ValIdentity Analyticste the configuration against the graph schema.
+- Validate the configuration is valid and aligned with the graph schema.

-2. Verify that all referenced data sources exist.
+- Verify the referenced datasources exist.

-3. Confirm attributes and object names match the data source schema.
+- Validate the attributes and object names are part of the datasource schema.

-4. Create and add **flat views** in the identity catalog naming context for each configured object.
+- Create and add flat views in the identity catalog naming context for each configured object.

-5. Generate a **default connector configuration** for Identity Observability.
+- Create a default connector configuration for Identity Observability.

-6. Automatically trigger an **initial upload** if the configuration requires no manual input.
+- If the connector configuration is complete, an initial upload is triggered automatically.
+Connector configurations are complete when they don't need human intervention to customize them.

-    a.
-If manual input is needed, the pipeline state is marked as CONFIGURATION_INCOMPLETE.
+- If the pipeline is not uploaded automatically, the pipeline state is flagged as `CONFIGURATION_INCOMPLETE`.

-7. After uploading, automatically restart the pipeline connector.
+- After the upload of a pipeline is finished, the connector for that pipeline is restarted automatically.

-8. Create and deploy **graph pipelines** that push normalized data into the graph database.
+- Create and deploy the graph pipelines that push the normalized data into the graph database following the configuration.

-9. Continuously monitor the state of pipelines and connectors through **Prometheus metrics**.
+- The orchestrator keeps monitoring the state of the pipelines and the connectors, which is reported on the Prometheus metrics endpoint.

-### When Applying a Modified Configuration

-The orchestrator will:
+When applying a modified configuration, the orchestrator will:

-1. ValIdentity Analyticste that changes are **non-structural** (e.g., new objects, edges, or properties).

-    a.  **Structural changes** (like renaming objects or changing data sources) are **not supported**.
+- Validate the configuration changes are supported: only non-structural changes are supported, such as the addition of new source objects, the addition of new edges, and added or removed properties.
+Changing the datasource or the object name of an existing source object is considered a structural change and is not supported.

-2. Ensure the configuration aligns with the graph and data source schemas.
+- Validate the configuration is aligned with the graph schema and the datasource schema.

-3. Deploy or undeploy identity catalog views as needed.
+- Deploy or undeploy the views in the identity catalog needed to support the new configuration.

-4. Identify and re-upload **dependent components** when new vertices or edges rely on existing objects.
+- Identify the dependencies that need to be re-uploaded, which is common when adding a vertex or an edge that is based on a source object that was already processed in a previous run.

-5. Re-upload dependencies and pipelines.
+- Re-upload the dependencies and the pipeline.

-6. Backup, redeploy, and synchronize graph pipelines with the new configuration.
+- Back up the graph pipelines and redeploy them based on the new configuration.

-### When Applying an Empty Configuration
+When applying an empty configuration, the orchestrator will:

+- Undeploy the identity catalog views.
+- Undeploy the connectors.
+- Undeploy the graph pipelines.
-The orchestrator will remove all data from the graph database and undeploy:
+- Empty the graph database of all data.

-1. All **identity catalog views**.

-2.  **Connectors**.

-3.  **Graph pipelines**.

-4. Clear all data from the **graph database**.